dfbr/pythonLessons/Lessons/keyConcepts.md

 classMembern = "Zoe"
 ```

 This works but becomes hard to manage.
+If we want to print all of the members of the group we would need to have a print statement for each member or if Bjørn leaves the class would we need to shift up each member by one?

 A better way is to group all of the class members together in a variable that is of the **list** type:

 ```python
 # here we define our list